-- What Have I Learned From This Course Assignment = 2 points (CR/NC/PC scale) - Personal Reflection of class session topic/subject: 5 x 2 pts. = 10 points (A-F scale) - Total Points for J3 = 12 points. - Journals 1 and 2 should be in the same document and Journal 2 will be an addition. - 2) First Assignment: Personal Goals Statement: This introductory assignment is designed to help you think about why you are taking this course and how it connects with your overall learning goals for your degree program.
+- What Have I Learned From This Course Assignment = 2 points (CR/NC/PC scale) - Personal Reflection of class session topic/subject: 5 x 2 pts. = 10 points (A-F scale) - Total Points for J3 = 12 points. - Journals 1 and 2 should be in the same document and Journal 2 will be an addition.

+- 2) First Assignment: Personal Goals Statement: This introductory assignment is designed to help you think about why you are taking this course and how it connects with your overall learning goals for your degree program.
 Prepare a paper (at least 150-200 words) that identifies your personal goals for this course in specific and detailed terms.
 Include a description of how you plan to meet your goals that is specified in a weekly time schedule for this semester.
 If you want, you can set weekly goals and a time schedule.
 (Adapted from Weimer, 4.1.15).
-This assignment is part of your course journal (J1).

-- 3) Last Assignment: What Have You Learned From This Course: Write a self-evaluation (at least 200-300 words) where you analyze how well you net your personal goals for this course.
+This assignment is part of your course journal (J1). - 3) Last Assignment: What Have You Learned From This Course: Write a self-evaluation (at least 200-300 words) where you analyze how well you net your personal goals for this course.
 If your goals changed, discuss how, and if unanticipated goals surfaced, describe what they were.
 End your paper by assigning yourself an overall grade based on your performance in the course.
 (Adapted from Weimer, 4.1.15).
-This assignment is part of your course journal (J3). - 4) Reading Assignments: Please refer to the course schedule at the end of this syllabus.
+This assignment is part of your course journal (J3). - 4) Annotated Summary Bibliography: You will need to prepare an Annotated Summary Bibliography related to the field of international management that requires FIVE entries involving managerial challenges and responses under the COVID-19 business environment.
+You are required to use academic research sources that will require you to access the resources available to you through the LU Library.
+You will need to include a summary of the source content, key arguments, proof/evidence mentioned in the work, methodology and/or theories, and the conclusion drawn by the source.
+You do not need to evaluate the work, and you will be graded on an A-F grading scale.
+You will submit this assignment using Turnit-In. - 5) Reading Assignments: Please refer to the course schedule at the end of this syllabus.
 When you see a textbook chapter listed for a specific day, it means that you should read the chapter and be familiar with the concepts before coming to class because it will provide a framework for what we discuss in class for the session.
 You are accountable for all the material within the assigned textbook chapters so if there is a concept that you are having trouble Explaining, please raises the issue during our class.